 Specific reductions in savings have been incorporated for CFL measures that relate to the shift in appropriate baseline due to changes in Federal Standards for lighting products.
 Federal legislation (stemming from the Energy Independence and Security Act of 2007) mandates a phase-in process beginning in 2012 for all general-purpose light bulbs between 40W and 100W to be approximately 30% more energy efficient than current incandescent bulbs, in essence beginning the phase-out of the current style, or “standard”, incandescent bulbs.
 In 2012, standard 100W incandescent bulbs will no longer be manufactured, followed by restrictions on standard 75W bulbs in 2013 and 60W and 40W bulbs in 2014.
 The baseline for the CFL measure in the corresponding program years starting June 1 each year will therefore become bulbs (improved or “efficient” incandescent, or halogen) that meet the new standard and have the same lumen equivalency.
 Those products can take several different forms we can envision now and perhaps others we do not yet know about.
 Halogens are one of those possibilities and have been chosen to represent a baseline at that time.
 To account for this shifting baseline, annual savings are reduced within the lifetime of the measure.
 Other lighting measures will also have baseline shifts (for example screw based LED and CFL fixtures) that will result in significant impacts to annual estimated savings in later years.

 In July 14, 2012, Federal Standards were enacted that were expected to eliminate T-12s as an option for linear fluorescent fixtures.
 Through v3.0 of the TRM, it was assumed that the T-12 would no longer be baseline for retrofits from 1/1/2016.
 However, due to significant loopholes in the legislation, T-12 compliant product is still freely available and in Illinois T-12s continue to hold a significant share of the existing and replacement lamp market.
-Therefore the timing of the sunsetting of T-12s as a viable baseline has been pushed back in v4.0 until 6/1/2016 and will be revisited in future update sessions.
+Therefore the timing of the sunsetting of T-12s as a viable baseline was been pushed back in v4.0 until 6/1/2016, and again in v5.0 until 6/1/2018, and will be revisited in future update sessions.

 Early Replacement Baseline Assumptions

-A series of measures have an option to choose an Early Replacement Baseline
+A series of measures have an option to choose an Early Replacement Baseline if the following conditions are met:

+Early Replacement determination will be based on meeting the following conditions:

+The existing unit is operational when replaced, or

+The existing unit requires minor repairs (see table below) .